The Strongest Man in the Bible: 7 Things To Learn From Him

 “No temptation has overtaken you that is not common to man” (1 Corinthians 10:13, ESV).
 In other words, to be tempted is normal.

 And as humans, we are all inclined to sin.
-Romans 3:23 (NIV) says, “For all have sinned and fall short of the glory of God.”
+“For all have sinned and fall short of the glory of God” (Romans 3:23, NIV).

 But Samson teaches us an important lesson.

 In suffering and humiliation, he “learned more of his own weakness than he had ever known before.”
-His afflictions “led him to repentance” (Ellen White, Patriarchs and Prophets 566.3).
+His afflictions “led him to repentance”4.

 “If we confess our sins,” God is “faithful and just” to “forgive us our sins” (1 John 1:9, NIV).